myojin223/Ready-to-Use-Proximity/README.md

 Sol Ring
 ```

+### art/

+If you want to use custom images you need to add them into the `art/` folder.
+Proximity will automatically understand that a picture with the same name of the card is present and will use it.
+You need to name those images this way: `Card Name (Artist Name)`, so for instance: `Purphoros, God of the Forge (Jason A. Engle)`.

 #### Options and Overrride

 You have a bunch of options that are listed [in this file](Options-Override.pdf).
 You can also specify the set you want to be used (see **C19** below).